todogroup/todogroup.org/content/en/blog/ospo-book-2024-roadmap.md

 date: 2024-01-04
 ---

-With the start of the new year, the TDOO community would like to provide a quick recap of the latest updates on the collaborative effort: the OSPO Book project.
-This blog post aims to share the Roadmap, milestones, and next contributor's call details in 2024.
+With the start of the new year, the TODO community would like to provide a quick recap of the latest updates on the collaborative effort: the OSPO Book project.
+This blog post aims to share the roadmap, milestones, and essential information for the contributor's call meeting series in 2024

 ## What has been done?